babeloff/gradle-nar-plugin/README.md

-# nar-gradle-plugin
+# nifi-gradle-plugin

-A gradle plugin to create nar files for [Apache nifi](http://nifi.apache.org).
+A gradle plugin to create nifi files for [Apache nifi](http://nifi.apache.org).

-Originally this was based on gradle-nar-plugin but it has substantially deviated from that source.
+Originally this was based on gradle-nifi-plugin but it has substantially deviated from that source.
 THIS IS NOT READY FOR USE BY ANYBODY!